greenify/greenify.github.io/README.md

 </prescription>
 ```

 This is a simple prescript with just one `intent-filter` to identify the behavior which it blocks.
-The attribute `type="service"` indicate it applies to "service". (other supported types are `broadcast` and `activity`)
+The attribute `type="service"` indicate it applies to "service".

-A prescript may contain more than one intent-filter.
-If any of them matches, the behavior is blocked.
-Complex prescript may also restrict the intent matching to specific app or specific component within app, defined by `package` or `class` attribute of `<prescription>` tag. (see <https://github.com/greenify/rx-baidu-sso/>) If both attributes are supplied, then intent filters may be omitted all together to block a component unconditionally.

 ## Prescription Collection - a set of referenced prescriptions